sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * Include incomplete medical records when generating document templates: If set, vaccinations, tests and medical regimens will be included that are incomplete when accessing them via LastX, Due and Recent wordkeys.

+* Notify adoption coordinator when documents are signed: If this option is on, adoption coordinatoors will receive an email notifying them when a signing request connected to one of their adoptions has been completed.

 * When I generate a document, make a note of it in the log: If this option is on, a log record is created every time you generate a document.